malectricasoftware/moment/README.md

 ## TODO
-Implement response timing and analysis for single packet attacks to take full advantage of reduce network jitter
+Implement response timing and analysis for single packet attacks to take full advantage of reduced network jitter